gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 Finally, its _security levels_:

-- It focuses on the zones, making decisions on the use of countermeasures and can be applied to Defense in Depth
+- Focus on zones, making decisions on countermeasures

+- Applicable to Defense in Depth

 - Different ones to list: